Market trend

-A market trend is a perceived tendency of financial markets to move in a particular direction over time.
+A market trend is a perceived tendency of the financial markets to move in a particular direction over time.
 Analysts classify these trends as secular for long time-frames, primary for medium time-frames, and secondary for short time-frames.
 Traders attempt to identify market trends using technical analysis, a framework which characterizes market trends as predictable price tendencies within the market when price reaches support and resistance levels, varying over time.

-A market trend can only be determined in hindsight, since at any time prices in the future are not known.
+A future market trend can only be determined in hindsight, since at any time prices in the future are not known.
+This fact makes market timing inherently a game of educated guessing rather than a certainty.
+Past trends are identified by drawing lines, known as trendlines, that connect price action making higher highs and higher lows for an uptrend, or lower lows and lower highs for a downtrend.

 Market terminology

 The terms "bull market" and "bear market" describe upward and downward market trends, respectively, and can be used to describe either the market as a whole or specific sectors and securities.
 The terms come from London's Exchange Alley in the early 18th century, where traders who engaged in naked short selling were called "bear-skin jobbers" because they sold a bear's skin (the shares) before catching the bear.
 This was simplified to "bears," while traders who bought shares on credit were called "bulls."
 The latter term might have originated by analogy to bear-baiting and bull-baiting, two animal fighting sports of the time.
 Thomas Mortimer recorded both terms in his 1761 book Every Man His Own Broker.
 He remarked that bulls who bought in excess of present demand might be seen wandering among brokers' offices moaning for a buyer, while bears rushed about devouring any shares they could find to close their short positions.
 An unrelated folk etymology supposes that the terms refer to a bear clawing downward to attack and a bull bucking upward with its horns.